Stay and Play in Choteau, Montana

 From our location along the Rocky Mountain Front, there are plentiful hiking trails that lead into the Bob Marshall Wilderness Complex and Helena-Lewis and Clark National Forest.
 Visit our local waterfall, Mill Falls, for an afternoon picnic.
 And while you can set out on area trails on your own (we always recommend hiking in groups), Dropstone Outfitting offers day hikes (as well as multi-day trips) that depart from the Stage Stop Inn from mid-May through late September.
 An added bonus: room discounts are provided for guests with confirmed trips with Dropstone Outfitting and A Lazy H Outfitters.

 Winter in Montana

 While many of our visitors come during the summer months, winter in Montana is amazing.
 On the east side of the Rocky Mountains where Choteau and the Stage Stop Inn are located, winter brings light, deep snow and sun-filled days, making it easy to get out and explore the area.
 One of our favorite activities during the winter months is to head to Teton Pass Ski Resort and spend a day on the mountain.
 We are currently offering a ski + stay rate starting at $82 plus tax, call us today to book your room.
-Snowshoeing, cross-country skiing and snowmobiling trails are located at Teton Pass near Choteau, while Bynum Reservoir and Eureka Lake offer ice fishing.
+Snowshoeing, cross-country skiing and snowmobiling trails are also located at Teton Pass near Choteau, while Bynum Reservoir and Eureka Lake offer ice fishing.

 Two Medicine Dinosaur Center and Trex Agate Shop